 “Speaking of Jesus, I read reports this past year about a phenomenon called ‘Teen Jesus.’
 The Franciscans and Baptists are running homeless shelters for teens because a teenager died and was resurrected at Easter.”

 “They’re called ‘Jace’s Place.’
 Are you Catholic?”

 “More Shinto, but I was raised Catholic.”

 “That’s why it’s so easy to love you.
 You have Jesus in your heart already.
 He’s lonely when you don’t love others.”

-He reached over and touched my cheek, smiling and holding my attention.
+He reaches over and touches my cheek, smiling and holding my attention.

-“Well, now that we’ve established that we love each other,” he remarked so easily, “what can I do to help you?
+“Well, now that we’ve established that we love each other,” he remarks easily, “what can I do to help you?
 Why are you in therapy.
 Do you think you are Teen Jesus?”

 “I always deny that, but maybe it does get me into trouble.
 Jace is a parable of Jesus, but as a teenager.
 He suffered, died and was resurrected, but he also was a rowdy teen, drinking, smoking pot, playing rock n roll, chasing girls, and being my boyfriend.
-I was the first person who loved him.
-All his love had been locked away by abuse.
-When it was released, it was overwhelming.
+I’m the first person who loved him.
+All his life, his love had been locked away by abuse.
+When it got released, it was overwhelming.
 Ten thousand people came to his memorial concert.
-Our band played for six hours straight.”
+Our band played for six straight hours .”